v-jush/azure-docs/articles/iot-edge/quickstart.md

----
-title: Quickstart create an Azure IoT Edge device on Windows | Microsoft Docs
-description: In this quickstart, learn how to create an IoT Edge device and then deploy prebuilt code remotely from the Azure portal.
-author: kgremban
-manager: philmea
-ms.author: kgremban
-ms.date: 03/19/2019
-ms.topic: quickstart
-ms.service: iot-edge
-services: iot-edge
-ms.custom: "mvc, seodec18"

----

 # Azure IoT Edge Windows 10 IoTCore ARM32 Preview
 This document is for Azure IoT Edge Windows 10 IoTCore ARM32 Preview, the content is based on the original [iotedge quick start guide](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart) and has been updated to accomodate  Windows IoTCore ARM32 specfic instructions and information.
 If you're working on other Windows platforms, please refer to the original document.